MuindiStephen/iStima-Electrical-Outage/README.md

 ## About this app
 > What it does:
 - iStima records issue description, location data, date and time and then sends it to the Backend (The other side of the World 😆: ) where we use the data gathered to optimize the KPLC electricity power for the best customer experience.
-- You can also report and view location of electrical calamity within the app.
+- You can also report and view location of the electricity power outage within the app.

  ### Sample Screenshots